Los Angeles-area deputy shot outside sheriff's station, expected to survive

 A Los Angeles County sheriff's deputy was shot outside a sheriff's department station Wednesday but was expected to survive, investigators said.

-Someone fired into the back of the department's Lancaster station, located about 70 miles north of Los Angeles, sometime after 3 p.m. and struck the deputy in the shoulder, Deputy Morgan Arteaga told Fox News.
+Someone fired into the back of the department's Lancaster station, located about 70 miles north of Los Angeles, near a helipad sometime just before 3 p.m. and struck the deputy in the shoulder, Deputy Morgan Arteaga told Fox News.

 The unidentified deputy was taken to a hospital with a non-life threatening gunshot wound.

+“My deputy is in stable condition at a local hospital.
+He was hit in by one round in the shoulder,” Sheriff Alex Villaneuva said, according to the Los Angeles Times.
+“We have set up containment on a nearby building and we are going through all our tactical steps right now.”

+The Times reported the suspect was inside a four-story structure.
+Tactical units arrived and deputies were using binoculars to scan the building for possible sniper fire and clearing nearby buildings.

-"The Lancaster deputies are still clearing the area and searching for the suspect and the location from where the short were fired," Arteaga said.
+“The Lancaster deputies are still clearing the area and searching for the suspect and the location from where the shots were fired,” Arteaga said.

 CLICK HERE TO GET THE FOX NEWS APP